BaconDavid/chumby/README.md

 Run the following commands in your BASH terminal.

 ```
-# Create a conda environment using environment.yml
+# Create a conda environment using environment.yaml
-# The environment will be created under the name "embedding_trees", defined in the yml file
+# The environment will be created under the name "embedding_trees", defined in the yaml file

-conda env create -f environment.yml
+conda env create -f environment.yaml

 # Activate the new conda environment